6XGate/decoration-vuex/README.md

 - **Watchers may not be directly called any other member of the class**
 - Even though watchers receive the public interface, **watchers should not call anything on `this`**

 Watchers are best used for debugging, logging, and back-end storage features.
-The following features should be used to cover any other use-cases.
 Setters, mutations, and actions should be used to handle most other use-cases.

 ### Inheritance